dedsec29/Remote-Code-Execution-Engine/README.md

 - Uploading output file generated to a datastore like S3 to be added soon.
 - Memory limit 150MB
 - Time limit to be added soon
+- Git by default changes LF line endings to CRLF.
+For all files with extension '.sh', we strictly need them in LF.
+Make sure to change all '.sh' files to LF